delta-io/delta-rs/docs/integrations/delta-lake-daft.md

 ## Installing Daft for Delta Lake

-The easiest way to use Delta Lake format with Daft DataFrames is to install Daft with the `[deltalake]` extras using `pip`:
+The easiest way to use the Delta Lake table format with Daft DataFrames is to install Daft with the `[deltalake]` extras using `pip`:

 ```python
 !pip install -U "getdaft[deltalake]"